 Who doesn’t absolutely love a historic, haunted inn?
 It seems as if just the word ‘inn’ conjures up imagery of a cozy old building with fireplaces, warm drinks, and history that goes back a century.
 Concord’s Colonial Inn is just that — a charming Massachusetts inn with a 300-year history!
+Read on to learn more about the timeline of this historic inn as well as the living and dead guests and residents that call this inn home!

 The Inn’s Timeline